leiberbertel/leiber-langchain-films/README.md

 ## Overview

-“leiber-langchain-films” is a robust Java-based framework that uses **Spring Boot** and **LangChain4j** to showcase the integration of language models for film data handling.
-This project serves as an experimental platform to explore:
+**leiber-langchain-films** is a REST API built with Java that uses Spring Boot and LangChain4j to demonstrate the integration of language models for handling movie data.
+This project serves as an experimental platform for exploring:

 - Interactive film queries and recommendations **_(In progress)_**